 Delivered by one of the most effective, engaging communicators in public life today, Comey’s talk is optimistic and deeply informed.
 Touching on our shared values, and hidden consensus on issues portrayed as the source of bitter division, he reveals our often-overlooked commonalities.
 Telling stories drawn from his own life and leadership, Comey – a non-politician – explores issues like gun control, immigration policy, and LGBTQ rights to demonstrate that we are not a country torn by unbridgeable partisan division.
 Instead, he shows, we can talk with each other, as neighbors, friends, and fellow Americans – even when it comes to tough topics.

-Wherever our politics takes us, leading up to the 2020 election and beyond, there is no doubt we need to reframe our differences in a healthier way.
+Wherever politics takes us, there is no doubt we need to reframe our differences in a healthier way.
 Grounded and genuine, Comey shares how to begin that healing process, from the center.
 We are better than the polarization we’re experiencing, he says.
 “And it’s up to us to fix it – and no one else.”